Skip to contents

 terms

-the character vector of relevant terms.
+a character vector of relevant terms for the variable.

 observed